The Bohemian Silver Trade And Czechoslovakian Silver Compact Mirrors

 Significant quantities of precious metal were found in the mines of Bohemia-Moravia and Hungary.
 Silver production in Iglau (Jihlava) and Kuttenberg (Kutná Hora) considerably increased in the years between 1260-1350.

 Gold & precious stones

-Silver from Bohemia enabled mint masters to stabilize some of the main currencies.
+Silver from Bohemia enabled mint masters to stabilise some of the main currencies.